New York reports 1st US polio case in nearly a decade

 Polio is endemic in Afghanistan and Pakistan, although numerous countries in Africa, the Middle East and Asia have also reported cases in recent years.

-Rockland County, in New York City’s northern suburbs, has been a center of vaccine resistance in recent years.
-A 2018-2019 measles outbreak there infected 312 people.

-Last month, health officials in Britain warned parents to make sure children have been vaccinated because the polio virus had been found in London sewage samples.
+Last month, health officials in Britain warned parents to make sure their children have been vaccinated after the polio virus was found in London sewage samples.
 No cases of paralysis were reported.